CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-web-application-server.md

 ### Configure Installation Script

-1. In the `Cortex Evolution - Innovation 2022.5 - Installation Scripts` folder, locate the `Cortex.Innovation.Install.FlowDebuggerService.ps1` script and open it with a text editor.
+1. In the `Cortex Evolution - Innovation 2022.5 - Web Application Server Installation Scripts` folder, locate the `Cortex.Innovation.Install.FlowDebuggerService.ps1` script and open it with a text editor.
 1. Configure the script according to the details given below:

     ```powershell